pkgxdev/pkgx/README.md

 ### I need a tool in `PATH` (aka `brew install`)

-Symlinks to `tea` automatically invoke their namesake:
+Symlinks† to `tea` automatically invoke their namesake:

 ```sh
 $ ln -s $(which tea) /usr/local/bin/bun